Samuel-de-Oliveira/TKinter-Examples/1-User Registering Program/README.md

 this is crated for **Tkinter (Python)**, the desing is so simple to understand for anyone, enjoy the program!

+If you want to add more infos like: phone number, ID number or outhers things, you need to add more geometry to the window and obviosly outher entry and label.

 ---

 ## How this work?